Shop by RoomBathroomShower Curtains

 How often should I replace my shower curtain?

-If you have a separate shower curtain liner, you can keep your shower curtain forever— just remember to wash it at least monthly to remove the dust and bacteria that settle on it.
+If you have a separate shower curtain and shower curtain liner, you can keep your outer shower curtain forever— just remember to wash it at least monthly to remove the dust and bacteria that settle on it.

-If you use just a shower curtain liner, how often you replace it depends on the material it is made out of and what your bathroom environment is like:
+If you use only a shower curtain liner, without an outer shower curtain, how often you replace it depends on the material it is made out of, and what your bathroom environment is like:

-If your shower curtain liner is made of PEVA, you can scrub it with vinegar and baking soda.
-If you know that isn’t the life for you, most people will need to replace it every 6 months.
+• If your shower curtain liner is made of PEVA, you can scrub it with vinegar and baking soda.
+If you know you won’t be able to do this, replace it every 6 months.
 If you use your shower frequently or have a high humidity bathroom with high mildew and mold risk, you should consider replacing it more often.
 If it is in a guest room or you have a dry climate with good bathroom ventilation, you may be able to stretch it out to 9 months.
 The key is to pay attention to your liner and check for mold and mildew frequently.